 There already exist dozens of ready solutions on the market that solve specific business needs.
 Just as there’s an App Store for iOS and the Google Play Store for Android, there are also marketplaces for bots.
-Currently, you can find tbots on the Telegram and Kik Bot Stores.
+Currently, you can find bots on the Telegram and Kik Bot Stores.
 Slack doesn’t have a so-called ‘Bot Store,’ but they do list all their bots in their App Directory together with all other tools.

-Facebook, Viber, and Line don’t have bot marketplaces yet, but we expect they will in the near future.
+Facebook, Viber, and Line don’t have bot marketplaces yet, but we expect they will appear in the near future.
 And you can search for chatbots across all current platforms and categories using Botlist, a catalog of bots.
 Some bots listed on Botlist serve multiple purposes and run on multiple platforms.
 So you can try this way to look for a bot that will fit your business needs.

 Now let us tell you about the pros and cons of using a ready chatbot solution:

 - Chatbots can be found in one central location;

 - There’s a decent chance you can find a suitable chatbot for your business;

 - You don’t need to spend time and money on chatbot development.

 - It’s hard to find a bot that will meet 100% of your business needs;

 Build a Chatbot with a Self-service Platform